AeriaVelocity/sued/README.md

 # sued

 > :warning: sued is not ready for use.
 Not even a little bit.
-It can't even open
-> a file yet.

 A text editor that ~~works~~ will work and ~~is~~ will be an editor.